LayerZero-Labs/devtools/examples/oft-solana/README.md

 With a squads multisig, you can simply append the `--multisigKey` flag to the end of the above command.

+### Set Message Execution Options

+Refer to [Generating Execution Options](https://docs.layerzero.network/v2/developers/solana/gas-settings/options#generating-options) to learn how to build the options param for send transactions.

+For Sepolia -> Solana, you should pass in the options value into the script at `tasks/evm/send.ts` as the value for `sendParam.extraOptions`.
+For Solana -> Sepolia, you should pass in the options value into the script at `examples/oft-solana/tasks/solana/sendOFT.ts` as the value for `options` for both in `quote` and `send`.

 ### Send

 #### Send SOL -> Sepolia